Agnew Hall House

 An outdoor dining table overlooks the coral reefs in the turquoise water below.
 A built-in barbecue grill sits under a covered deck.

-Each of the two bedrooms has a separate bathroom.
-The master bedroom has a king bed and the other bedroom has a double bed.
-This house is ideal for one couple and can accommodate four guests..
+Each of the three bedrooms has a separate bathroom.
+The upstairs master bedroom has a king bed and the adjacent bedroom has a queen bed.
+The newly-renovated third bedroom downstairs has a king bed.
+This house can accommodate six guests..

-The fully-equipped kitchen contains a stove, oven, and refrigerator/freezer.
+The fully-equipped kitchen contains a stove, oven, an electric blender and an electric refrigerator/freezer.